Clare30/nc-news-fe/README.md

 ## Intro

 NC News is a news app created with React which displays news articles and allows logged in users to comment and vote on each article.
-APIs from my [backend project](https://github.com/Clare30/nc-news) were used to fetch the data and populate the app.
+Axios was used to fetch data from APIs from my [backend project](https://github.com/Clare30/nc-news) to populate the app.
 The [Bulma](https://bulma.io/) framework was used along side css to style the app.
 You can access the hosted app [here](https://clarem.netlify.app/)

 ## Setup